feathersui/feathersui-starling/documentation/help/markdown/anchor-layout.md

 button.layoutData = layoutData;
 ```

-With the code above, we center the button both horizontally or vertically inside the container.
+By setting the [`horizontalCenter`](../api-reference/feathers/layout/AnchorLayoutData.html#horizontalCenter) and [`verticalCenter`](../api-reference/feathers/layout/AnchorLayoutData.html#verticalCenter) properties in the code above, we center the button both horizontally or vertically inside the container.
 When the container resizes, the button's position will be updated so that it stays in the center.
 You can test this, if you like, by resizing the container when the button is triggered:

 ``` code
 button.addEventListener( Event.TRIGGERED, function( event:Event ):void